 This dip belongs in the ‘easy vegan recipe’ hall of fame for two reasons.
-Firstly, it combines the addictive flavors of hummus with the sweet, nourishing flavor of sweet potato.
+Firstly, it combines the addictive flavours of hummus with the sweet, nourishing flavour of sweet potato.
 And secondly, it’s almost infinitely customisable.

 We love this easy vegan recipe as a light lunch, with Erbology crackers, or to serve to friends as a casual starter, It also makes a regular appearance on all our barbecue, buffet and picnic tables.

 We hope these few easy vegan recipes will help you on your journey through Veganuary.
 Don’t forget, there’s lots more information about following a plant-based diet over on Erbology Editorial.